Consensys/linea-monorepo/docs/architecture-description.md

 ## Gas pricing propagation
 This information is delivered to nodes in 2 ways:
-* via extraData, part of the vanilla Ethereum Protocol
+* it is added to the extraData block field, part of the vanilla Ethereum Protocol
 * via RPC calls (only Geth and Besu are supported and tested)

 ### ExtraData
 The Coordinator sends extraData to the Sequencer via `miner_setExtraData`.
-ExtraData contains all 3 fields mentioned above.
+ExtraData contains all 3 fields mentioned above (fixed cost, variable cost and legacy cost).
 The Sequencer in turn uses this information for inclusion logic, to include only profitable transactions, and it adds last received extraData to the next block it seals.
-Once it gets inside a block, it's propagated to all the nodes on Linea via P2P as a block header's field.
+This ensures that pricing information is propagated to all the nodes on Linea via P2P as a block header's field.
 And since this info is on all the nodes, they can use this information to figure out, what the gas price is for a given transaction that would make it includable on Linea.
 This currently is possible with Besu + Linea plugin with a custom `linea_estimateGas` method.